Section A. General Information and Statutes

 Revised December 8, 2017

 Requirements for the initial, first time New Mexico CDL

 - Applicant must be a resident of New Mexico.

 - Applicant must have at least a valid New Mexico driver’s license and a current New Mexico commercial learner’s permit for the class of commercial driver’s license requested.

 - Applicant must be 21 or older to drive interstate.

 - An applicant who is 18-20 years old may apply for a CDL with a “K” restriction, limiting the driver to intrastate commerce only.
 However, to transport hazardous materials that require a vehicle placard, the driver must be at least 21 whether driving intrastate or interstate.

 - Applicant must not be subject to any suspension, cancellation, revocation or disqualification in any state.

 - Governmental employees are exempt from providing proof that they are medically qualified, because they are considered medically qualified through their government agencies.
-Make sure they are entitled to the exception by either their employee ID card or paycheck from the governmental agency.
+Make sure they are entitled to the exemption by either their employee ID card or paycheck from the governmental agency.